DJ LeMahieu Preview, Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.38 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).

-- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (158 total, 1.3 per game).
+- The Red Sox rank 25th in baseball in home runs surrendered (159 total, 1.3 per game).

+- Crawford makes the start for the Red Sox, his 16th of the season.
+He is 5-6 with a 3.70 ERA and 89 strikeouts through 90 2/3 innings pitched.

-- In his most recent time out on Saturday against the Detroit Tigers, the righty threw 4 2/3 innings, allowing four earned runs while surrendering nine hits.
+- The righty last pitched on Sunday against the Detroit Tigers, when he went 4 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.